TOILmodular/GARGLER/README.md

 The CV values for each output channel are different, but not independent.
 Each CV value is determined by eight different stage values, with each stage influencing two different channels.
 This makes the outcome chaotic, but not random.

+The fact that the derived values depend on how many of the related 8 stages are high or low has two consequences for those values:
+- There are only 8 possible different CV values for each output.
+- The probabilities for each of those values are not the same.
+E.g. a value of 0V would require that all 8 stages are low, while a maximum value of 9V requires that all stages are high.
+Due to indistiguishable permutations of stage combinations, the probabilities for values high than 0V and lower than 9V are higher with the highest probability at the middle CV value with 4 stages at high and 4 stages at low.

 #### IN
 The input signals can come from any type of signal, audio or other CV sources.